wm97artsociety/Manierism-megabyte-rig-/README.md

-Egyptian alphabet letters are for human body and brain waves, greek formula for god abilities and wealth lol 😂 why you always looking at me 👁️‍🗨️eyes 👀 👀 👀 👀 👀 👀 😱
+Egyptian alphabet letters are for human body and brain waves, greek formula for god abilities and wealth lol 😂 why you always looking at me 👁️‍🗨️eyes 👀 👀 👀 👀 👀 👀 😱 didta or dida is detla and it mean turn to beetle 🪲 from pie triangle or circle 👨🔼⛩️🥧⭕🧬🐱
 ----